Risi-Arachchige/Aws-EC2-Secure-Terraform/README.md

-# Secure EC2 Instance Setup with Terraform
+# Secure AWS EC2 Instance Setup with Terraform

 This project demonstrates how to use Terraform to set up a secure EC2 instance on AWS.
 The configuration includes creating a Security Group to allow controlled SSH and HTTP access and restrict all other traffic for enhanced security.
 Additionally, key variables are defined to customize the instance type, key-pair, AMI, and VPC.